ku-sldg/plih/_posts/2016-06-13-Notations-and-Preliminaries.md

 Grammars are represented using `::=` to define variables and `|` to express alternative.
 Any symbol in all caps is considered a variable.
 The following trivial grammar defines an expression languages consisting of sum and difference operations:

 {% highlight coq %}
+AE ::= NUM
+       | AE + AE
+       | AE - AE
-AE ::= NUM | AE + AE | AE - AE
+       | if0 AE then AE else AE
 {% endhighlight %}

-Pre-defined variables include NUM for integer numbers and NAT for natural numbers.
+Any symbol in all caps is a meta-variable.
+Pre-defined meta-variables include NUM for integer numbers and NAT for natural numbers.
 We're not worried about writing parsers in this book, but specifying them proves useful.

 ### Inference Rules